Protect yourself, your employees, and your customers Cover Shield® Antimicrobial treatment!

 Frequently Asked Questions

-The active ingredient in the QS72-5 CS product forms a colorless, odorless, positively charged polymer that molecularly bonds to the treated surface.
+The active ingredients in CoverShield forms a colorless, odorless, positively charged polymer that molecularly bonds to the treated surface.
 You could think of it as a layer of electrically charged swords.
-When a microorganism comes in contact with the treated surface, the molecular sword punctures the cell membrane and the electrical charge shocks the cell.
+When a microorganism comes in contact with the treated surface, the C-18 molecular sword punctures the cell membrane and the electrical charge shocks the cell.
 Since nothing is transferred to the now dead cell, the antimicrobial doesn’t lose strength and the sword is ready for the next cell to contact it.

 What is the purpose of the silane portion of the molecule?

-What is the difference between organo-silane products and other antimicrobials on the market?
+What is the difference between CoverShield products and other antimicrobials on the market?

-Against what types of bacteria is the technology effective?
+Against what types of bacteria is the CoverShield technology effective?

-The technology has a mode of action that involves a positive charge and is effective against all bacteria, plus fungus, algae, and mold.
+The CoverShield technology has a mode of action that involves a positive charge and is effective against all bacteria, plus fungus, algae, and mold.
+A representative list of microbes against which the CoverShield technology has been tested may be obtained by contacting our corporate office.

 Will this technology adversely affect the skin or environment?